Atharv-Bandekar/CogniCare/README.md

 ---

+# Setup

-## 🗄️ Database Setup (Supabase)
+## 🗄️ Step 1: Database Setup (Supabase)

-To run this project locally, your Supabase project needs two specific tables to store the AI's memory logs.
-Go to the **SQL Editor** in your Supabase dashboard and run this exact script:
+Before you write or run any code, your local environment needs a database to store the AI's memory logs, otherwise the backend will crash on the first question!

+1. Log into [Supabase](https://supabase.com/) and create a new project (or open the existing development project).
+2. Go to the **SQL Editor** on the left sidebar.
+3. Paste and run this **exact script** to create your tables and security policies:

 ```sql
 -- 1. Create the conversations table